-This guidebook describes the Camino del Norte and Camino Primitivo pilgrim routes to Santiago do Compostela in northwest Spain.
-The 820km Camino del Norte follows the coast from Irún, on the French border, and takes about 5 weeks to complete.
+This guidebook describes the Camino del Norte and Camino Primitivo pilgrim routes to Santiago de Compostela in northwest Spain.
+The 820km Camino del Norte follows the coast from Irún, on the French border, through Bilbao and takes about 5 weeks to complete.
 The 355km Camino Primitivo splits off from the Camino del Norte near Villaviciosa and passes through Oviedo and Lugo en route to Compostela.
 It takes roughly 2 weeks to walk.
-This book also includes an overview of a continuation route from Santiago to Finisterre.
-Physically demanding, but not difficult, the caminos are best walked from in late spring to autumn.
+This book also includes an overview of a continuation route from Santiago to Finisterre on the coast.
+Physically demanding, but not difficult, the caminos are best walked from late spring to autumn.

 Santiago de Compostela, whose cathedral houses the relics of St James, was one of three major centres of Catholic pilgrimage in the Middle Ages.
 In modern times the Caminos de Santiago have seen a resurgence in popularity, drawing walkers for all sorts of reasons.
 Passing through the Spanish regions of the Basque Country, Cantabria, Asturias, and Galicia, the northern caminos are popular enough to offer sufficient facilities, clear routes, and a community of pilgrims, without suffering the overcrowding of the Camino Frances.

 Summer/late spring/early autumn are best, because of the weather and because much of the accommodation closes in winter